 A number of studies evaluating dual-focus lens designs like MiSight have found a significant reduction in myopia progression and eye elongation in children wearing dual-focus lenses compared to children who wore regular single vision contact lenses.
 A multi-country, three-year clinical evaluation of the MiSight lens worn by 144 children aged 8-12 years showed an effectiveness in slowing myopia progression by up to 59%.

-While MiSight is new to Australia, the lens has been available for about 7 years in East Asian countries such as Hong Kong, Singapore and Malaysia, where the prevalence of childhood myopia is the highest in the world.
+MiSight 1 Day has been available for about 8 years in East Asian countries such as Hong Kong, Singapore and Malaysia, where the prevalence of childhood myopia is the highest in the world.
 Optometrists in these countries have reported positive and encouraging results fitting these lenses on myopic children, with similar effectiveness to Ortho-K in slowing myopia progression.

 How does MiSight compare with orthokeratology?

-Orthokeratology lenses are worn during sleep; MiSight is a daytime lens.
+Orthokeratology lenses are worn during sleep; MiSight is a daytime contact lens.

 MiSight is only effective when the lens is worn, so we recommend a minimum wearing time of 6+ days per week, 10+ hours per day, for best myopia control.
 Ortho-K's reshaping effect on the cornea may last a day or two without lens wear, although the recommendation is to wear nightly where possible.